wp-plugins/wp-retina-2x/readme.txt

 = It's not working with multisite + subdomains + the server-method, what can I do? = Jeremy the creator of "Retina-Images" helped me with this issue.
 Thanks to him, it nows work perfectly since WP Retina 2x 0.4!
 Although you will have to do edit the .htaccess file by yourself, and to add the RewriteRule "^files/(.+) wp-content/plugins/wp-retina-2x/wr2x_image.php?ms=true&file=$1 [L]" as the first RewriteRule.

+= I use a CDN and it doesn't work =
+The retina files have to be sent to the CDN, then the plugin should work fine (using the client-method).
+The plugin in charge of sending the files to the CDN is not the WP Retina 2x plugin, and cannot.
+The developer of the other plugin has to implement support for the Retina files.
+It should be very easy!
+In order to help those developers, I created two WordPress actions (when a retina file is added or removed) and they both send two arguments: the attachment id and the full path to the retina file.
+* wr2x_retina_file_added
+* wr2x_retina_file_removed

+= When re-uploading, WordPress stops responding = Maybe you don't have enough memory allocated to PHP or the script takes longer than the maximum execution time limit.
+You can change those values this way:

+In the PHP configuration:
+php_value memory_limit = "128M";
+max_execution_time = 360;

+Or anywhere in your file (in the 'wp-settings.php' ideally): ini_set('memory_limit', '512M');
+ini_set('max_execution_time', 300);

+Please note that it doesn't work with some cheap web hosts, as they don't want you do to that instead.
+The real issue can also be tracked in the PHP error logs.

 = It still doesn't work! =
 Create a new support thread <a href='http://wordpress.org/support/plugin/wp-retina-2x'>here</a> or contact me directly, and always send me a screenshot copy of your "Image Sizes" settings in Settings -> Media, and another screenshot of your Retina Dashboard.
 I will do my best to help you.

-= This plugin is cool, how can I thank you? =
-Thanks for asking! :p Please visit Totoro Times (http://www.totorotimes.com), and please talk about this plugin and this website to your friends :) That would definitely be cool.
-You can also make a donation, that already happened and got me very surprised, and I will send you a postcard from Japan if you like ^^

 = I still don't understand a thing! =
 Please check my tutorial and introduction to Retina Displays on <a href='http://www.totorotimes.com/news/retina-display-wordpress-plugin'>Totoro Times</a>.
+You can have a look at the WordPress forums.

+= This plugin is cool, how can I thank you? =
+Thanks for asking! :p Please visit <a href='http://www.totorotimes.com'>Totoro Times</a>, and please talk about this plugin and this website to your friends :) That would definitely be nice!
+You can also make <a href='https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JAWE2XWH7ZE5U'>a donation</a>.
+Thanks to those who did it already, this is awesome and really helps!

 = Can I contact you? =
 Yes, sure, you can!
 But since the plugin got popular, I get many emails everyday which consume almost 10% of my whole lifetime (not kidding! + it's rarely issues coming from the plugin itself).
 So now I ask you to visit my website <a href='http://www.totorotimes.com'>Totoro Times</a>, pick a page you like, and share it on Facebook, Twitter or your own website.
-I hope you understand :) Thanks a lot!
+If you have a commercial website maybe you should consider making a donation.
+Then you can contact me using <a href='http://www.totorotimes.com/about/'>this page</a>.
+Thanks a lot!

 == Screenshots ==